Board nominations for 2023 are now open

 A nomination must be received in writing using the prescribed nomination form.
 It must include the written consent of the candidate and be signed by two Members who are Senior Fellows.
 A nomination must also include a brief statement (200 words maximum) setting out the candidate’s qualifications and experience in the financial services industry and any other relevant information having regard to the skills and experience outlined above, which are set out in more detail in the Terms of Reference document.
 Candidates should address the details contained in the Terms of Reference document and attachments (as set out in the linked document referred to above) in their statement.

-Nominations must be received by the Company Secretary no later than 5.00pm Australian Eastern Standard Time (AEDT) on 2 March 2023.
-Candidates must be available for interview during the week of 22-29 March 2023 (all dates inclusive).
+Nominations must be received by the Company Secretary no later than 5.00pm Australian Eastern Standard Time (AEDT) on 21 February 2025.
+Candidates must be available for interviews during the week of 18-21 March 2025 (all dates inclusive).